JonSnowbd/ZT/readme.md

 - [Buffer Abstraction](src/zt/generateBuffer.zig) (This lets you generate a buffer pair for any given struct that uses only float/vec2/vec3/vec4)
 - [Simple Spritebuffer](src/zt/spriteBuffer.zig)

-The numbered ZT Entries are all you need to get started with close to the metal opengl.

 ## Credits